shreyas029/Text-Narrator-in-AWS-/README.md

-# Text Narrator Amazon Polly
+# Text Narrator using Amazon Polly

 ## Description:
 Developed a text narrator using Amazon Polly which can be uplaoaded in an Amazon S3 bucket and converted to speech.